Would you like to optimize your WordPress CSS delivery?

 Method 2: Optimizing WordPress CSS Delivery With Autoptimize

 While Autoptimize is a free plugin, it doesn’t have as many features as WP Rocket and takes more time to set up.

-However, it could be a good option if you’re on a tight budget and don’t need all the other features of WP Rocket to speed up your site.
+However, it could be a good option if you are on a tight budget and don’t need all the other features of WP Rocket to speed up your site.

-Once you do that you need to make sure that ‘Aggregate CSS-files’ option is unchecked and then check ‘Eliminate render-blocking CSS’.
+Once you do that, you need to make sure that the ‘Aggregate CSS-files’ option is unchecked and then check ‘Eliminate render-blocking CSS’.